 World Rugby Raises Concern Amid Ongoing Springboks’ Injury Issues Ahead of the 2026 Season

-In recent weeks, confirmation has emerged that Springbok fullback Aphelele Fassi will be sidelined for several months following shoulder surgery.
+The Springboks have suffered major injury setbacks in recent weeks, with fullback Aphelele Fassi being sidelined for several months following shoulder surgery.

-He has now joined RG Snyman on the list of long-term absentees, after it was disclosed earlier this week that the imposing lock suffered a knee injury that is expected to keep him out for an extended period.
+RG Snyman has now joined the 28-year-old rugby star on the list of long-term absentees, after it was disclosed earlier this week that the Rugby World Cup winner suffered a knee injury that is expected to keep him out for the rest of the season.

-Springbok skipper Siya Kolisi is another concern, having picked up a calf strain.
+Springbok captain Siya Kolisi is another major concern for Rassie Erasmus, having picked up a calf strain.
 His return date remains uncertain, with the Sharks currently assessing his condition on a week-to-week basis.

 A growing number of Springboks have been battling injuries lately.
 Pieter-Steph du Toit is presently in recovery after undergoing shoulder surgery, while Lood de Jager has remained in South Africa as he continues rehabilitation from a hip operation.